xiaoyaosss/penduino/README.md

 ![alt text][cct]

 There are currently no plans available for the hardware, but the winding and magnet details are similar to [Tony Gasparovic's magnetic pendulum](http://nutsvolts.texterity.com/nutsvolts/200909/?folio=36&pg=36#pg36).
 The encoder is a generic OEM quadrature rotary encoder.
+Check the bearings and seals run free because the more expensive encoders tend to have good seals that are too stiff for free running.

 ### Step 2: Obtain the code